scrabbletank/farhome-rules/rulesdoc.md

 | Impossible | B | B | T | T | T | T | T |

 #### Rerolls
 Either through expertise, feats, or other abilities you may reroll a number of dice when making a roll.
-When rerolling you may choose any dice, except wound dice, to reroll, taking the new value instead.
+When rerolling you may choose any dice, except wound dice, to reroll taking the new value instead.
 Once rerolled you may not reroll the same die again.
 You may reroll any dice that are considered part of your roll, such as bonus dice from upcasting a spell, dice added from abilities or spells such as _Guidance_, and dice given by negative effects, such as poison.
 When making a skill challenge, all challenge dice are considered part of your roll and may be rerolled.

 Dice rolled in contest of your own roll, such as another creatures defend or saving throw, cannot be rerolled by you.
 Additionally, dice that have been replaced, such as dice that have been hexed, cannot be rerolled.